IgnazioSotgiu/trivia-quiz/README.md

 1. Open Chrome browser on my Computer
 1. Navigate to github.com
 1. Log in with my name and password to access my repositories
-1. On the top left, in the search function input "Trivia Quiz" to find repository
+1. On the top left, in the search input "Trivia Quiz" to find repository
 1. Click on "IgnazioSotgiu/trivia-quiz" to open repository
-1. Click on the Settings link on the repository menu
+1. Click on the Settings on the repository menu
 1. Scroll down to the Github Pages section
 1. In the source button select Branch: master
 1. Once the Branch is selected save the changes with the button on the right